COMMAND-LABS/best-smmd-system-ever/airtable/manual_setup.md

 # TLDR

-Tips for implementing the Airtable Base.
-The answers are in the video too.
-You can copy what you see.
+How to implement the Airtable Base in your account the manual way.
+This is designed to be customizable so adjust the table structure to meet your needs.

+## Manual Approach

 - Create 3 tables
-  - `Composition Prompts` Table
+  - `Compilation Prompts` Table
     - Prompt (Long text)
     - Post Type (Single select)
       - Image